If you've ever been towed from the scene of an accident, the following may be of interest:

 My daughter was driving north on Route 124 in Gaithersburg shortly after thunderstorms passed through the area.
 She hit a slick spot on a curve and went off the road.
 The passenger side of her car struck a tree and was wedged against it.

 She instinctively used her cell phone to call for help by dialing #77.
 The operator at that number dispatched an officer from the Montgomery County police Germantown station.

-The officer told her the car would have to be moved, and he called the police towing service.
-He also said she was going too fast for the conditions and wrote her a $110 ticket.
+The officer told her the car would have to be moved and called the police towing service.
+He also said she was going too fast for conditions and wrote her a $110 ticket.
 There was no property damage other than to her car.
 No one was hurt.

 The car was towed to a lot in Rockville.
 The towing company charged me $280 even though they had the car for only 15 hours.

 My daughter is covered by my family Amoco auto club road service policy.
 If she had called them, there would have been no other costs than body repair.
 Because she called #77, she received a questionable traffic ticket for $110 and an outrageous rip-off of $280 for towing service.

 I'm afraid your analysis is correct.
 It would have been better had your daughter not called #77, but that may be hard to figure out while standing at the side of the road.
 Your daughter could have called your Amoco road service, and you would have saved several hundred dollars.
 But who would have known?
 We're programmed to punch #77 when we need help.